anakic/querystorm-docs/docs/General/Preprocessor.md

 The value of the named cell will be inserted instead of the `{nameOfCell}` placeholder before the query is passed to the SQL engine.
 This is a purely textual operation.
 If the inserted value is a string or a date, it is automatically quoted.

-To prevent quoting, add an exclamation mark before the name of the cell: `{!nameOfCell}`.
+To prevent quoting, add an equals sign before the name of the cell: `{=nameOfCell}`.
 This allows inserting raw SQL code into the query (SQL injection), so caution is advised when doing this.

 ### User defined variables